Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Summary

 \section{Summary}

-In this letter we demonstrate that the propagation of $e^{\pm}$, injected by pulsars, is dominated by the quasi-ballistic regime up to distances from the source of the order of $\lambda_c$, which is about 30 pc for the energies relevant to HAWC data.
-When the transition between the quasi-ballistic and diffusive regime is taken into account, it is possible to fit the HAWC data with typical values of the diffusion coefficient used to fit CR data \cite{Genolini:2019ewc,DiMauro:2021qcf}, without invoking a hardly justifiable suppression.
-The currently available HAWC data for Geminga do not allow to reliably discriminate between the two scenarios.
+In this paper we demonstrate that the propagation of $e^{\pm}$, injected by pulsars, is dominated by the quasi-ballistic regime up to distances from the source of the order of $\lambda_c$, which is about 30 pc at multi-TeV energies.
+When the transition between the quasi-ballistic and diffusive regime is taken into account, it is possible to fit the HAWC data for Geminga and Monogem and the LHAASO data for PSR J0622+3749 with typical values of the diffusion coefficient used to fit CR data \cite{Genolini:2019ewc,DiMauro:2021qcf}, without invoking a hardly justifiable suppression.
+The currently available data for there three sources do not allow to reliably discriminate between the two scenarios because they are particularly different within $0.5^{\circ}$ from the source where the effect of the instrument PSF and the assumed size of the bow shock is very relevant.
 The future detection of halos around middle-age pulsars with $T>50$ kyrs, i.e.~pulsars not confined in the parent SNR \cite{Blasi-2011ASSP...21..624B}, and with a distance of 1-5 kpc would provide us important hint on which between the quasi-ballistic or the pure-diffusive scenario takes place.

 Indeed, for such pulsars a small diffusion coefficient $D_0\sim 10^{25}$ cm$^2$/s would inevitably lead to a very small angular size, while for values of the diffusion coefficient similar to the Galactic average $D_0\sim 10^{28}$ cm$^2$/s, the overall extension is expected to be much larger, as due to the diffusive part of the full transport solution.
-Therefore, in case of an inhibited diffusion these sources should be detected by HAWC and LHAASO \cite{LHAASO:2021zta} as point like while with the Galactic average diffusion they would look like as extended.
+Therefore, in case of an inhibited diffusion these sources should be detected by HAWC and LHAASO \cite{LHAASO:2021zta} as very compact while with the Galactic average diffusion they would look like as a bright spot, associate to the quasi-ballistic part, surrounded by an extended faint emission due to the diffusive part.

+In a followup paper we will discuss the different spacial morphology for the low and high-diffusion scenarios in case of sources with different ages and distances.
+In this forthcoming paper we will also report prospects for detection of $\gamma$-ray halos with current and future experiments.